 Read "The Lupus Encyclopedia" By Dr. Don Thomas, M.D., FACP, FACR: Every lupus patient must have a copy of this book.
 This is the BEST comprehensive guide for patients and families.
 In my opinion, it is worth its weight in gold.
-Make 2021 the year that you have this exceptional resource by your side to help guide you to a healthier life in 2021.
+Make this be the year that you have this exceptional resource by your side to help guide you to a healthier life in 2022.

-Vitamin D: Make 2021 the year that you commit to treating Vitamin D like a life-saving medication….because it is.
+Vitamin D: Make 2022 the year that you commit to treating Vitamin D like a life-saving medication…. because it is.
 It is crucial that you talk to your doctor about what is the best dose of D for you.
 Low levels of Vitamin D are associated with worse disease outcomes, depression, and even more significant COVID-19 symptoms and fatality!
 Lupus patients are prone to deficiency, so it's time to dial up the D!

-Start A Gratitude Journal: Being grateful is the antidote to getting stuck in a suffering mindset in 2021.
+Start A Gratitude Journal: Being grateful is the antidote to getting stuck in a suffering mindset in 2022.
 Research on gratitude has shown that people who regularly practice gratitude experience improvements in their physical, psychological, and social well-being.
-These benefits include: stronger immune systems, reduced stress, decreased depression, lower blood pressure, better sleep, and increased feelings of joy, optimism, and happiness.
-Take a moment everyday to count your blessings and not your calamities.
+These benefits include stronger immune systems, reduced stress, decreased depression, lower blood pressure, better sleep, and increased feelings of joy, optimism, and happiness.
+Take a moment every day to count your blessings and not your calamities.
 Here is a great template to get you started.

 Use Sunscreen: A high percentage of lupus patients live with photosensitivity.
 It is imperative to ALWAYS guard yourself with a safe and effective form of sunscreen to ensure those UVA and UVB rays are not causing damage to your skin or flaring your lupus.
 I like this one from Neutrogena.